mlnck/mlnck.openSource.arweave.LinkedPermaWeb/_notes/tenThousandFt.md

     - open link in new window/tab
     - display form to allow user to paste transaction ID
       - TODO: see if we can automate this
+        - SHOULD BE ABLE TO! `async createTransaction(attributes, jwk) {`
+          - pass in data and all the other info needed

 ### Instructions
 - Will accordion style down and up to display how the dApp works